 We recently had the great pleasure of spending the day with Viktor and his wife, Flora, watching as Viktor showed us the painstaking process of making one pair of stunning filigree earrings.

 Here is a small collage of just some of the magnificent pieces showcased in the family’s shop.

-- You can peruse just a handful of Viktor’s offerings in his Etsy shop, or find him on the Filigran Split Facebook page.
+- You can peruse just a handful of Viktor’s offerings in his online shop, or find him on the Filigran Split Facebook page.
 We were utterly amazed at the hundreds of custom designs that Viktor’s created in the last five decades.
 He said that he’s also happy to custom-design work based on a customer’s sketch too.

 - If you’re lucky enough to be visiting Split, drop by the Čivljak’s shop, Filigran Split, located at Bosanska 4.
 It’s just a few seconds’ walk from Pjaca (Narodni Trg Square), and less than a minute from the Iron Gate of Diocletian’s Palace.

 - If you’ll be staying in Split for a few days, you might be interested in the Split Card, which gives you free entry to certain museums and galleries, and reduced rates to others.
 The link above details the current cost, as well as the participating museums and businesses.